Table of Contents

 - Cost: While Databricks offers a range of pricing options, including pay-as-you-go and subscription plans, it can be costly, especially for organizations with large-scale data processing needs.
 Managing costs effectively requires careful resource optimization and monitoring.

 - Learning Curve: Databricks, with its powerful capabilities, has a steep learning curve, especially for users new to distributed computing and Spark.
-Training and upskilling may be necessary for teams to fully leverage its features and capabilities.
+Training and upskilling may be necessary for teams to fully leverage their features and capabilities.

 - Limited Control: While Databricks abstracts away infrastructure management, it also limits fine-grained control over underlying resources.
 Organizations with specific performance or configuration requirements may find this lack of control restrictive.